Mt. Lorne Local Advisory Council (LAC or Council)

 First Nations Lands

 The boundaries of Mt.
-Lorne fall within the traditional territories of two First Nations, the Kwanlin Dun First Nation and the Carcross/Tagish First Nation. members of both First Nations live within Mt.
-Lorne and a representative of the Carcross/Tagish First Nation takes part in the regular council meetings.
+Lorne fall within the Traditional Territories of three First Nations: Kwanlin Dun First Nation, Carcross/Tagish First Nation, and Ta’an Kwach’an Council.
+Members of KDFN and C/TFN live within Mt.
+Lorne.
+A representative of the Carcross/Tagish First Nation is a delegate to the Mt.
+Lorne LAC.